-- Consists of a candidate acquiring 24 different TOE views within 20 minutes.
-A simulator will be used with which various different pathologies may be presented to test the candidate's knowledge and skill. - This station assesses the haptic knowledge and image acquisition skills of the candidate. - If there are concerns with any of the images, assessors may question the candidate if they can demonstrate appropriate knowledge/competence when questioned this may be sufficient. - For full details of the image acquisition marking criteria please see Appendix 12.
+Consists of a candidate acquiring 10 different TOE echocardiographic views within 20 minutes.
+A simulator will be used on which various different pathologies could be presented to test the candidates' knowledge and skill.

+This will test the haptic knowledge and image acquisition skills of the candidate.
+If there are concerns with any of the images, assessors may question the candidate - if they can demonstrate appropriate knowledge/competence when questioned this may be sufficient.

+For full details of the image acquisition marking criteria, please see Appendix 12.

-Outcomes and process for re-attempts
+Practical assessment - outcomes and process for re-attempts (resubmissions)

-- In total a candidate will have two attempts at passing the practical assessment part of the accreditation process.
-A second attempt at the practical assessment is subject to a fee of £137.50. - If a candidate is successful in all three parts of the practical assessment, the candidate will be awarded BSE TOE accreditation and will join the accredited member list. - If a candidate is unsuccessful in any of the three parts of the practical assessment, the candidate will be deemed to have been unsuccessful at this first attempt.
-The candidate will be provided with constructive feedback to facilitate a re-attempt.
-See below for more details. - In the event of an unsuccessful first attempt, the candidate may be requested to resubmit logbook reports and/or patient case studies.
-These must be new reports/patient case studies.
-A candidate is not permitted to resubmit previously assessed work under any circumstance. - If a candidate is unsuccess at the second attempt of the practical assessment, the accreditation process must be started over with the candidate undertaking the written examination again.
+A candidate will have two attempts at passing the practical assessment part of the accreditation process.
+A second attempt (referred to as resubmission) at the practical assessment is subject to a fee of £187.50.

+- ➤ If a candidate is successful in all three parts of the practical assessment, the candidate will be awarded BSE accreditation and will join the accredited member list. - If a candidate is unsuccessful in any of the three parts of the practical assessment, the candidate will be deemed unsuccessful at this first attempt.
+The candidate will be given constructive feedback to facilitate a re-attempt.
+The candidate may be requested to resubmit logbook reports/patient case studies.
+These must be new reports / patient case studies.
+A candidate is not permitted to resubmit previously assessed work under any circumstance. - ➤ If a candidate fails the second attempt (resubmission), the accreditation process must start over, with the candidate undertaking the written examination again.